hyperfield/pyappexec/README.md

 - A C++20 toolchain (GCC 11+, Clang 13+, or MSVC 19.30+).
 - CMake 3.16 or newer.
 - `pkg-config` and the development headers for `gio-2.0` (part of GLib) — these provide `glib-compile-resources` and the GIO runtime used to embed scripts.
+On macOS install them with `brew install glib libffi zlib`.
 - Qt 6 (Widgets module) headers and libraries for the optional GUI front-end.
 - [spdlog](https://github.com/gabime/spdlog) (header-only logging library) for structured logging output.
 - Boost (Boost.Process header is required; the default compiled Boost libraries are optional on most platforms).
-- The [inih](https://github.com/benhoyt/inih) library with the `INIReader` interface available to CMake as `INIReader` (install system-wide or add it as a submodule and expose the target).
 - `curl` (Linux/macOS) or the Windows URLMon APIs (already part of Win32) for downloading requirement archives.

 ### Build